miso-lims/miso-lims/readme.md

 [Docker](https://www.docker.com/).
 Images of the most recent MISO releases are available on Docker Hub in [misolims/miso-lims](https://hub.docker.com/r/misolims/miso-lims/).
 The Docker container is intended as a demonstration and not a permanent installation.
+Please note that shutting down the Docker container deletes all MISO data, and restarting the Docker container starts up with a fresh MISO.
+If you wish to store your data longer-term when testing out MISO, please follow the instructions for _Running an Instance of MISO_ below.

 To use it: